-Estimates by the Authority's traffic and revenue consultant (CDM Smith) are shown against actual toll revenue, net of uncollectible amounts for the fiscal years ended 2023, 2022, and 2021.
+Estimates by the Authority's traffic and revenue consultant (CDM Smith) are shown against actual toll revenue, net of uncollectible amounts for the fiscal years ended 2024, 2023, and 2022.
 The Authority has engaged a traffic and revenue consultant to conduct investment-grade traffic and revenue studies and updated reviews over the years based on current economic conditions of surrounding areas and bond refunding transactions.
 The Authority completed a bring down letter in April 2021 in conjunction with the 2021 bonds, to revise forecasts from the May 2020 full investment-grade traffic and revenue study.
 In late 2021, the Authority engaged CDM Smith to conduct a forecast update letter that revised future forecasts for the E-470 toll road from 2022 through 2050, based on the board-approved toll rate policy at that time.
 This report was published in December 2021.
-CDM Smith began a new traffic and revenue study in late 2023, however the report was not final as of December 31, 2023.
-The 2023 and 2022 forecast figures below are from the December 2021 update letter, while the 2021 forecast figures below are from the April 2021 bring down letter.
-The toll forecasts may differ from the Authority's budget, only includes the toll revenue, net of estimated bad debts, and excludes the Authority's other toll-related fees that are included in operating revenues during the reporting period.
+CDM Smith began a new traffic and revenue study in late 2024, however the report was not final as of December 31, 2024.
+The 2024 and 2023 forecast figures below are from the December 2021 update letter, while the 2021 forecast figures below are from the April 2021 bring down letter.
+The toll forecasts may differ from the Authority's other toll-related fees that are included in operating revenues during the reporting period.